kora21/kora21/README.md

 - 👋 Hi, I’m @kora21
-- 👀 I’m interested in learning how to program
+- 👀 I’m interested in hearing from you
 - 🌱 I’m currently learning and I am a beginner
-- 💞️ I’m looking to collaborate on volunteer
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me; just IM me here

 <!---